 Limited contact while you’re at work

-But the FDCPA protects you for this, too.
+But the FDCPA protects you from this, too.
 If you’re not allowed to receive calls at work, tell your collector that.
 Note the date and the time and who you talked to when you let them know.
-If they call your job again, they’ve violated the law and you can file a complaint.
+If the debt collector continues to call at your job, they’ve violated the law and you can file a complaint.

 Who can collectors contact?